Crostoli are a crispy fried Italian pastries which are popular during Carnevale and many other holidays.

 Notes

 - While I have never made crostoli without alcohol, it is possible to substitute milk for the alcohol.
-The pastries may not bubble as well or have the same flavour but will still be delicious.
+The pastries may not bubble as well or have the same flavor but will still be delicious.

-Nutritional Information Per Serving
+Nutritional Estimate Per Serving

 Nutritional Disclaimer